Let’s say one day you eat 4 cookies after your breakfast, lunch, snack and dinners, for a total of 16 extra cookies.

-Much can be said about the causes of Binge Eating Disorder, but truth be told we do not know what causes it.
+Much is said about the causes of Binge Eating Disorder, but truth be told we do not know what causes it.

 What comes first, the chicken or the egg?
 We’ll never know, and the same is true about what precisely causes binge eating.

 We do know that people who binge eat tend to show some common factors.
 We’ve found these factors because many, many people binge eat, and as a result there are many case studies.
-It’s estimated that 2-3% of people in the United States could be diagnosed with Binge Eating Disorder.
+For example, estimates say 2-3% of people in the United States could be diagnosed with Binge Eating Disorder.